 In addition, biomedical sciences, communication law and ethics, research skills, prevention and management of chronic diseases, business planning and marketing, workplace health and safety, prevention and control of infection, Australian health system, improving professional practice, client management, working with diverse people and legal and ethical complience are also covered.

 Students progress through the course by completing AIHFE subjects that are mapped against nationally endorsed units of competency from the health training package.
 Upon completion of all the AIHFE subjects and clinical requirements, students will receive a nationally recognised qualification.

 Mode of delivery

-All the theory based units will be delivered via AIHFE virtual campus mode where student can attend from any destination to by using their internet.
-The lecturers and tutorials are delivered in real time on a structured time table so that students get an opportunity to ask questions from their teachers and interact with other fellow students.
+All the theory based units will be delivered via AIHFE virtual campus mode where the students can attend from any destination by using their internet.
+The lecturers and tutorials are delivered in real time on a structured timetable so that students get an opportunity to ask questions from their teachers and interact with other fellow students.

 Students are required to complete a minimum 400 hours of supervised clinical training.
 These clinical sessions are conducted and supervised by qualified practitioners at the student clinic on campus.
 The clinical sessions will be conducted over a number of intensive sessions to enable students from various locations to gain their required clinical skills and yet with minimum inconvenient.
 As an alternative, designated clinical schools or clinics across Australia may be accessed, with approval, by domestic students looking to gain clinical experience under suitable qualified practitioners who hold both training and vocational qualifications.